joeylitalien/drmlt-mitsuba/README.md

 If you want to understand the algorithm by looking at the code, you should start with:

-  - Multiplexed MLT__
+  - __Multiplexed MLT__
     - `./include/mitsuba/bidir/path_sampler.h`
     - `./src/libbidir/path_sampler.cpp`
   - __Delayed Rejection MLT__
     -  `./src/integrator/drmlt/*`

-In case of problems/questions/comments don't hesitate to contact the authors directly.
+In case of problems/questions/comments, do not hesitate to contact the authors directly.

 Dependencies
 ------------